 Instead, there were so many fans that thought Disney Enchantment was a disappointment (they were right), and after making enough noise, Disney acknowledged that it was in everyone’s interests to bring back the beloved Happily Ever After.

 The triumphant return of Happily Ever After took place on April 3, 2023.
 The final show for Disney Enchantment was on April 2, 2023.

 This confirms what we thought when Disney first told us the fan-favorite show was coming back and that it would return shortly after the 50th Anniversary ended on March 31, 2023.
 Our best guess was that Happily Ever After would return to the Magic Kingdom as soon as April 1, 2023, and we were only 3 days off on our estimation.

-Honestly, after everything fans of the Disney parks have put up with over the last couple of years, it’s just great to have fireworks back at Walt Disney World and it’s not until something is taken from you that you really appreciate it.
+Honestly, after everything fans of the Disney parks have put up with over since the closing of the parks in 2020, it’s just great to have Happily Ever After back and it’s not until something is taken from you that you really appreciate it.

 But we can’t lie, we are thrilled to have Happily Ever After back.
-After seeing it again, we certainly are not complaining as Happily Ever After is the far superior show.
+After seeing it since multiple times again, we certainly are not complaining as Happily Ever After is the far superior show.

 Happily Ever After Overview

 - Opening Date: Reopened as of April 3, 2023